 Musicians in the UK” are now downloaded onto the Swadhinata Trust website and are available for listening.

-Please go to swadhinata.org.uk/music/ and find your interview on this website under Latest Recordings, ORAL HISTORY INTERVIEWS (2nd set).
+Please find your interview on this website under Latest Recordings, ORAL HISTORY INTERVIEWS (2nd set).
 We would like you to listen to your interview and let us know if you are happy with it.
 We can change anything if necessary.
 Email firstname.lastname@example.org

 We are still waiting for the British Library Sound Archives to upload our interviews, and will let you know when this is completed.

-Please get in touch with us with any queries, and also you can leave a comment on the Swadhinata Trust website if you wish.
+Please get in touch with us with any queries, and also you are welcome to leave a comment below.

-Thank you once again for your very valuable contribution and participation in this project.
+Thank you all once again for your very valuable contribution and participation in this project.

 With best wishes